jasonjoh/dotnet-tutorial/README.md

 This tutorial will use the [Active Directory Authentication Library (Prerelease)](https://www.nuget.org/packages/Microsoft.Experimental.IdentityModel.Clients.ActiveDirectory/4.0.208020147-alpha) to make OAuth2 calls and the [Microsoft Office 365 Mail, Calendar, and Contacts Library for .NET](http://www.nuget.org/packages/Microsoft.Office365.OutlookServices/) to call the Mail API.

 **NOTE:** The previous version of this tutorial used the [Microsoft Office 365 API Tools](http://aka.ms/OfficeDevToolsForVS2013) to register the application in Azure AD.
 The registrations created with this tool are incompatible with Outlook.com, so this tutorial has been updated to use the [Application Registration Portal](https://apps.dev.microsoft.com) instead.
+For the original version, see [the v1 branch](https://github.com/jasonjoh/dotnet-tutorial/tree/v1).

 **NOTE:** If you are downloading this sample, you'll need to do a few things to get it to run.